wp-plugins/facebook-awd/readme.txt

 Widgets and Shortcodes available for each Facebook socials plugins.
 Use post thumbnail for openGraph, Fix like button with url linter, use pattern to defined custom openGraph meta, etc...
 Use both SDK's PHP v.3.1.1 AND JS v3.0

+Warning: You should set that your app Facebook is migrated to OAuth2 in settings of your Facebook Appllication.

 = Socials plugins iframe or xfbml: =

 *   [Like Button]("http://www.ahwebdev.fr/plugins/documentation/facebook-awd/utiliser-le-bouton-like.html")